About Us

 Australia hammered England in the 2008 Rugby League World Cup in Melbourne during our “year off”.
 Drowning my sorrows but Kirsty doesn’t look too upset!

-The travel bug had been fed but it wanted more so we started talking about maybe spending an extended period of time in Australia.
-After explaining our plans to the Australian Embassy (and successfully passing a verbal test about the Brisbane Broncos rugby league team) we were granted a 12 month visa and headed there via New Zealand in November 2007.
+The Asian experience encouraged us to go further afield so we decided that we’d try running Spanish Fiestas from Australia.
+After explaining our plans to the Australian Embassy (and successfully passing a verbal test about the Brisbane Broncos rugby league team) we were granted a 12 month visa and headed there in 2007.

 Privacy Policy of Spanish-Fiestas.com